 \subsection{Proof of (\ref{eq:sharpPoincare})}

 It is now known that the symmetrization argument works well in the setting of hyperbolic spaces.
-It is not only the key tool in the proof of several important inequalities such as Adams-Moser--Trudinger in $\mathbb H^n$ but also a key tool in the present proof.
-Let us now recall some facts about the rearrangement in the hyperbolic spaces.
-Let the function $f: \mathbb H^n\to \mathbb R$ be such that
+It is not only the key tool in the proof of several important inequalities such as the sharp Adams and Moser--Trudinger inequalities in $\mathbb H^n$ established in \cite{NgoNguyen16} but also a key tool in the present proof for the sharp Poincar\'e inequality.